International Student Program FAQs

 How do I get an I-20?
 What is the application process?

-Complete and submit the online International Student Program (ISP) application and required documentation to the ISP Office.
+Complete and submit the International Student Online Application for Admission required documentation to the ISP Office.
 It will take approximately two weeks to process the completed application.
-When processing is complete and you have been accepted to SJDC, an Acceptance Packet that includes your I-20 A-B, Certificate of Eligibility for Non-Immigrant (F-1) Student Status and Letter of Acceptance will be mailed to the you at the address you indicated on the application.
+When processing is completed Delta College admission notification and instructions for your next steps will be emailed to you.

 Please read all of the documents carefully and follow the instructions.